ifxfrancois/rust_doc_test_demo/README.md

 For cargo the option `--document-tests` should run rustdoc with the option `--document-tests` on the project and on each integration tests and generate a unified documentation.

-## Build doc with documation of tests
+## Build doc with documentation of tests

 * build the rust fork at https://github.com/Infineon/rust/tree/test_documentation
 * link the produced toolchain to stage1